 We build a simple Tri where each node’s value is the sum of all words in the Tri that have same prefix as current node.

 Let me explain with a simple example.
 Suppose, we have an empty Tri.
-Insert "apple"
+Insert "apple" with value=3.
+While inserting a key, we shall increase values of all intermediate nodes.

 Here’s how to Tri looks like after insertion: